Public Debt in Israel

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Bank Hapoalim/IPLMA Manufacturing Purchasing Managers’ Index (PMI) came in at 53.4 in June, up from May's 52.6.
+The Bank Hapoalim/IPLMA Manufacturing Purchasing Managers’ Index (PMI) rose to 51.3 in September from August's 49.5.

 October 15, 2022

 Inflation held steady at August's 4.6% in September.